OREDA

 The main objective of the OREDA project is to contribute to an improved safety and cost-effectiveness in design and operation of oil and gas E&P facilities, through collection and analysis of maintenance and operational data, establishment of a high quality reliability database, and exchange of reliability, availability, maintenance and safety (RAMS) technology among the participating companies.

 History

 Work on the OREDA project proceeds in phases spanning 2–3 years.
-Handbooks summarizing the data collected and other work completed are issued regularly.
+Handbooks summarizing the data collected and other work completed were issued regularly.